Need to feed your family but stay on budget? We’ll show you how to feed your family on a tight budget without stress or strain.

 When making your meal plan and grocery list for the week, go through your refrigerator, freezer, and pantry first to see what you’ve got that needs to get used up.
 Maybe it is some languishing greens in the produce drawer or some meat in your freezer.

-See if you can include that in your meals for the week (if you are a member of The Scramble, you can always search for recipes including the ingredients you need to use up and then add those to a customized meal plan).
+See if you can include that in your meals for the week.
 You’ll feel virtuous and save some cash at the same time!

 Cook in Order of Expiration